yehia67/documentation/compass/0.1/how-to-guides/set-up-a-private-tangle.md

 	:::

 	:::info:
-	If you see a `malformed snapshot state file` error, check the snapshot.txt file and make sure that you didn't include a line break at the en of the line.
+	If you see a `malformed snapshot state file` error, check the snapshot.txt file and make sure that you didn't include a line break at the end of the line.

 	If you see a `NumberFormatException` error or an `IllegalArgumentException` error, check that no space characters are either side of the semicolon.
 	:::

-4. Press **Ctrl** + **C** in the command prompt.
+4. Press **Ctrl** + **C** in the command-line interface.
 IRI will continue to run in the background.

 :::danger:Important
 If the IRI node to which Compass is connected becomes compromised, an attacker could manipulate Compass to receive favorable treatment.
 Possible scenarios include the following: